 How it works: When your dog barks, the vibration of your dog’s bark triggers the sensor probe.
 The collar then administers a static correction through the contact points.
 It begins with the lowest level of correction and increases through the six levels each time she barks within 30 seconds of the previous barks.
 Once she stops, the collar will reset itself to the lowest level.
 When she barks again, the process will start over.
 Along with each

 Choking chains – As the name implies, this type of collar tightens around the neck of the dog.
 It is often used in emergency cases, where the dog has become extremely violent and is trying to injure someone.
 The collar is placed near the ear region and can tighten extremely well, if the need arises.

 Pinch collars – Pinch collars are equipped with metal prongs that exert pinpoint pressure on the skin around the neck.
 When a pinch collar is used on a dog by a dog trainer, the dog feels discomfort around his neck.
-Theoretically, this will stop any negative behavior from escalating.
+In theory, this will stop any negative behavior from escalating.
 Pinch collars can cause injury, because the prongs are made of metal, if used improperly or too often.

 - Durable, waterproof bark-control collar with sound and vibration sensitivity

 - Patented Perfect Bark detection ensures only your dog?s bark will set it off